 University of Michigan funding

 The University of Michigan Office of Financial Aid administers all federal student assistance programs including federal and private loans, grants, and work-study programs.
 In addition, this office administers a number of special awards (e.g. for students who majored in specific fields or who come from a particular geographic area) and students are encouraged to contact the office about these possibilities.
-The programs administered by the Office of Financial Aid require specific applications, and you may contact the office by phone at 734-763-6000 or by mail at:
+The programs administered by the Office of Financial Aid require specific applications, and you may contact the office by phone at 734-763-6000 or by email at firstname.lastname@example.org.

 Many Ford School students seek employment opportunities that use the skills they are developing while in school.
 There are a number of research and work-study positions available on campus.
 In the past, undergraduate students have worked with the Ford School's Office of Communications and Outreach, and at a number of outside offices including the Institute for Social Research, the Institute of Science and Technology, the Office of the Vice President for Student Affairs, the Transplant Policy Center, the Great Lakes Trade Adjustment Center, and the University's Office of Government Relations, to name just a few.